ProFormA/taskxml/gradinghints/whitepaper-grades.md

  - **test-ref**

-   A [\<test-ref\>](#test-ref-and-combine-ref---elements-of-the-grades-base-ref-child-type) points to the ``id`` attribute if a \<test\> element in a ProFormA task.
+   A [\<test-ref\>](#test-ref-and-combine-ref---elements-of-the-grades-base-ref-child-type) points to the ``id`` attribute of a \<test\> element in a ProFormA task.
 As such the result of the pointed at test is obtained and included in a bottom-up fashion in the calculation of the total result.

  - **combine-ref**